csgillespie/efficientR/main.md

   * Each function has a number of examples in the associated help page.
 You can directly access the examples using the `example()` function, e.g. to run the `apply()` examples, use `example("apply")`.
-  * There is a very detailed Stackoverflow [answer](http://stackoverflow.com/q/3505701/203420) description when, where and how to use each of the functions.
+  * There is a very detailed StackOverflow [answer](http://stackoverflow.com/q/3505701/203420) which describes when, where and how to use each of the functions.
   * In a similar vein, Neil Saunders has a nice blog [post](https://nsaunders.wordpress.com/2010/08/20/a-brief-introduction-to-apply-in-r/) giving an overview of the functions.
   * The apply functions are an example of functional programming.
 Chapter 16 of _R for data Science_ describes